DelphinusLab/zkwasm-dapp-starter/templates/TEMPLATE_GUIDE.md

 ├── Cargo.toml.template     # Templated Cargo.toml
 └── README.md.template      # Templated README
 ```

+**Note**: Common files (Makefile, Dockerfile.ci, .gitignore, etc.) are automatically included from the `common/` directory and don't need to be added to individual templates.

 ### Step 3: Update Template Registry
 Add your template to the `TEMPLATES` object in `cli/create-project.ts`: